WE SET HIGHER STANDARDS

 The healing of your piercing depends on you!
 If you neglect your piercing, it certainly won't heal successfully.
-We comply with all safety and hygiene standards when piercing, and we use biocompatible jewelry.
+We comply with all safety and hygiene standards when piercing, and we use biocompatible jewellery.
 However, the healing process is in your hands.
-Don't touch, move, or rotate the jewelry.
+Don't touch, move, or rotate the jewellery.
 You have to give your body time to heal the piercing without interrupting the natural healing process.
 No chemical product will heal your piercing; only your body will.
 Do not use ointments, creams, oils, soaps, hydrogen peroxide, or alcohol.
 Our aftercare guide is quite simple.

 Follow these steps twice a day!